 Why can’t I FasciaBlast if I’m on blood thinners or have a history of blood clots?

 Most people who are on blood thinners are usually recently post-op, or they have a history of heart issues.
 Since your blood is much thinner, there are not as many platelets and therefore the body cannot repair and limit the initial inflammation as efficiently.
 We recommend you consult your doctor if you are taking blood thinners and aspirins daily and advise you not to use the FasciaBlaster® without a doctor’s approval.

 Does the FasciaBlaster® cause blood clots, internal bleeding, or damage?

-No, the FasciaBlaster® does not cause any of those issues!
-As I mentioned earlier, the FasciaBlaster® is creating microtraumas, which signal the body to start the inflammatory process.
+No, the FasciaBlaster® has not shown to cause any of those issues!
+As mentioned earlier, the FasciaBlaster® is creating microtraumas, which signal the body to start the inflammatory process.
 You cannot consciously make your body send more nutrients to a certain area; it has to be stimulated through the receptors in the nerves or muscles.

 I have a bruise that isn’t going away!
 What is happening?

-If you notice a bruise that’s sticking around for longer than usual, you may have been going too hard or FasciaBlasting the area too often and not allowing time for recovery.
+If you notice a bruise that’s sticking around for longer than usual, you may have been going too hard or FasciaBlasting the area too often and not allowing enough time for recovery.

 If you experience a lingering bruise:

 - Apply After Blaster and ice the area – continue reapplying for the duration of the swelling.

-- Stretching and cardio will help to flush out toxins.
+- Stretching, flushing, cardio, and proper hydration will help to flush out toxins.

 - Use the FasciaBlaster® lightly and briskly at the surface layer to flush the area and facilitate Venous return.

-- Use the flushing and activation techniques shown above.
+- Perform the isometric activation techniques shown above.